Hustle/regiment/README.md

 Regiment abuses the NodeJS cluster module in order to seamlessly replace workers after certain criteria is met.
 The goal is to keep the cluster up without dropping requests.

-#### Why would you want this?

- - You have a leak in production and want your application to stay up while you figure out what is going on or wait for a dependency to fix their leak.

- - You are familiar with `max-old-space-size` and other V8 knobs that crash your application when the threshold is met instead of gracefully responding to outstanding requests.

-#### How does it work?

-Workers use middleware to monitor for certain conditions like RSS size or requests served.
-When the criteria for replacement is met, a worker signals that it needs to be replaced by sending a message to the cluster.

-The cluster receives the message and spins up a new worker.
-The cluster listens for the new worker and sends a signal to the old worker which instructs it to not accept any new connections and to exit after servicing all current requests.
-The old worker is then disconnected from the cluster and receives no new requests.

- - Note: You can have up to 2x `numWorkers` when replacements come online but before the old ones gracefully die.
-This is temporary and *by design* as it drops back down to `numWorkers`.

- - Note: By default, the number of workers is set to the number of available CPUs.
-This module works just as well on small dynos where the number of CPUs is 1.
-A new worker is spawned and the old one is replaced.
-The default for deadline is 15 seconds.
-HTTP-Cluster will wait this amount of time for the worker to die by itself and then forcefully kill it.

 #### Installation
 ```sh
 npm install --save regiment